jcrobak/parquet-python/docs/source/details.rst

-Note that before loading, it is not possible to know whether the above condition will be met, so the ``dtypes`` attribute of a ``ParquetFile`` will show the data type appropriate for the values of column and never ``Category``.
+Note that before loading, it is not possible to know whether the above condition will be met, so the ``dtypes`` attribute of a ``ParquetFile`` will show the data type appropriate for the values of column, unless the data originates with fastparquet.

 Byte Arrays
 -----------